St Patrick’s Day

 The first two winners will be selected from the mug contest.
 Entering this fun photo contest super easy!
 To enter, simply share your best St Patrick’s Day Mug.
 Entering is easy using the giveaway widget below, just fill out the short form and upload your image.
-You can also enter through Instagram using the hashtag #BBRMUGCONTEST
+You can also enter on Instagram using the hashtag #BBRMUGCONTEST

 Have Fun!
 Get the family involved!
 You may submit up to three original entries per person.
 However, only one prize per household, per 90-day period.
 Anyone caught buying votes or attempting in any way interfere with the legitimate outcome of this contest will be disqualified.
 See complete rules at the bottom of the entry widget.

-First winner will be selected by our panel of judges on February 28th.
+The first winner will be selected by our panel of judges on February 28th.

-Second winner will be the person whose entry gets the most likes by March 14th.
+The second winner will be the person whose entry gets the most likes by March 14th.
 So get your friends and family voting.